 Introduction

 Per- and polyfluoroalkyl substances (PFAS) are a class of emerging contaminants consisting of fluorinated compounds that are more than several thousand chemicals.
 Due to the widespread use of some PFAS in consumer and commercial applications including firefighting foams and stain repellants for clothing and carpets, these chemicals are being detected in drinking water supplies, groundwater, surface water, landfill leachate, and air.
 Due to laboratory and epidemiological studies by federal health and environmental agencies, the U.S. Environmental Protection Agency (EPA) issued a Lifetime Health Advisory for perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS) established at 70 parts per trillion (ppt) in 2016.
 EPA also published a PFAS Strategic Roadmap in 2021, which will likely result in further actions from federal regulatory agencies.
+NDEP is committed to protecting our communities and the environment.
+At this time, scientists are still learning about the health effects of exposures to mixtures of different PFAS.
+Additional research may change our understanding of the relationship between exposure to PFAS and human health and environmental effects.
+Through this Action Plan we will gather more information and data which will be used to inform any future action to address PFAS in the environment.

 Assembly Bill (AB) 97 that was passed in 2021 called for the establishment of a working group to study issues relating to environmental contamination resulting from PFAS in Nevada.
 The Nevada Division of Environmental Protection (NDEP) addressed this requirement through the development of a Working Group composed of representatives of interested state and local public agencies, labor organizations, community organizations and trade associations to support the development of the PFAS Action Plan for the State of Nevada.
-The purpose of the working group and Nevada PFAS Action Plan was to:
+The purpose of the working group was to develop a Nevada PFAS Action Plan to assist the state in achieving the following five objectives:

 Evaluate the potential for environmental contamination in the State resulting from PFAS